Exodromy: Profinite stratified shape

 \subsection{Recovering the protruncated shape from the profinite stratified shape}

-In \Cref{exm:profinshapedeloc} we saw how to recover the the profinite shape $ \Pi_{\infty}^{\wedge}(\XX) $ of a spectral stratified \topos $ \XX $ from its profinite stratified shape $ \Pi_{(\infty,1)}^{\wedge}(\XX) $ by `inverting all morphisms' in a suitable sense.
-This delocalisation result essentially comes for free from the functoriality of the profinite stratified shape.
-In this subsection prove a stronger delocalisation result (\Cref{thm:protruncdeloc}): the profinite stratified shape is a delocalisation of the \textit{protruncated} shape.\footnote{The contents of this subsection originally appeared in a short preprint by the third-named author \cite{Haine:recon}.}
+In \Cref{exm:profinshapedeloc} we saw how to recover the profinite shape $ \Shapeprofin(\XX) $ of a spectral stratified \topos $ \XX $ from its profinite stratified shape $ \StrShape(\XX) $ by `inverting all morphisms' in a suitable sense.
+This delocalization result comes for free from the functoriality of the profinite stratified shape.
+In this section prove a stronger delocalization result (\Cref{thm:protruncdeloc}): the profinite stratified shape is a delocalization of the \textit{protruncated} shape.\footnote{The contents of this section originally appeared in a short preprint by the third-named author \cite{Haine:recon}.}

-The equivalence $ \Strat_{\pi}^{\wedge} \equivalent \StrTopspec_{\infty} $ provided by \categorical Hochster Duality (\Cref{thm:inftyHochster}) provides a way to recover the shape of a spectral \topos from its profinite stratified shape, via the composite
+The equivalence $ \Strprofin \equivalent \StrTopspec_{\infty} $ provided by \categorical Hochster Duality (\Cref{thm:inftyHochster}) provides a way to recover the shape of a spectral \topos from its profinite stratified shape, via the composite